 What is Amazon Robotic Fulfillment Center?

-What kind of robots can we find in the Amazon Robotics Fulfillment Center?
+What kind of robots and devices can we find in the Amazon Robotics Fulfillment Center?

 Fanuc 6 axis robot